-A 'vulnerable person’ is generally defined as children (under 18 years), the elderly, or any person who, by nature of a physical, emotional or psychological condition, is dependent on other persons for care and assistance with day-to-day living.
+A 'vulnerable person’ is generally defined as children under 18-years-old, the elderly, or any person who, by nature of a physical, emotional or psychological condition, is dependent on other persons for care and assistance with day-to-day living.

 Public Safety Canada offers valuable information to assist agencies and employers on hiring employees and volunteers, including guidance on which level of police check is most appropriate based on the position, and how to determine screening requirements.
-Their 2012 Screening Handbook is an excellent resource and reference document, can can be found at:http://www.publicsafety.gc.ca/cnt/rsrcs/pblctns/scrnng-hndbk/index-eng.aspx
+Their Screening Handbook is an excellent resource and reference document.

 Do I need a police check to get a job?

 Not necessarily.
-Although some organizations do not require one, the trend is increasing for employers requiring police checks as part of the application process.
-We advise employers to use the police check as one of the last steps in the process, after they've reviewed the applicant’s information, conducted interviews and checked references.
+We advise employers to use a police check as one of the last steps in the employment process, after they've reviewed the applicant’s information, conducted interviews and checked references.

 You may be asked to provide one by the agency/employer to which you are applying.
 Our role is limited to providing a report with any potentially relevant information held in police databanks.

-I am under 18 years of age.
+I am under 18-years-old.
 Can I get a police check?

-Be advised that in accordance with RCMP policy, persons under 18 years of age may not apply for a Vulnerable Sector (VS) screening check.
+Also be advised that in accordance with RCMP policy, persons under 18 may not apply for a Vulnerable Sector (VS) screening check.
 Due to the provisions of the Youth Criminal Justice Act, an individual sentenced for an offence as a Young Person does not have to apply for a record suspension (Pardon), since all records are destroyed or archived once all applicable time periods have elapsed.

-As well, persons under the age of 25 years are highly unlikely to have any information for which a VS screening check is required.
-Our recommendation is that the employer considers a Criminal Record & Judicial Matters Check (formerly known as a Police Information Check or PIC) which is just as comprehensive, and less expensive.
-However, we will process VS checks for applicants 18-25 years of age if requested, and if eligible.
+As well, persons under the age of 25 are highly unlikely to have any information for which a VS screening check is required.
+Our recommendation is that the employer considers a Criminal Record & Judicial Matters Check which is just as comprehensive.
+However, we will process VS checks for applicants between the ages of 18-25 if requested, and if eligible.

 I am attending post-secondary school and living in Hamilton as a student.
 Can I get a screening check done here?

-If you have resided in another jurisdiction and still retain your permanent address there, you are advised to obtain a screening check from that police service.
-We will accept your screening application if you are able to provide documents to prove you are registered as a student in a Hamilton educational institution.
-This would include a current student card, as well as documents showing your local address (rental/lease agreement, etc.).
+If you live in another jurisdiction and still retain your permanent address there, you are advised to obtain a screening check from that police service.
+We will accept your screening application if you are able to provide documents proving you are registered as a student in a Hamilton educational institution.
+This would include a current student card, as well as documents showing your local address such as a rental or lease agreement.

 I am beginning my job search.
-Should I obtain a police check in advance?
+Should I obtain my police check in advance?

-How long is a police check valid for?
+How long is a police check valid?
 Is there an expiry date?

-Police records checks are only valid on the day they are issued, since information can change from day to day.
-They are a 'snapshot in time' only.
-The police do not determine an expiry date; this is up to the agency/employer.
-Some might accept a police check that is 3-6 months old, while others may want a new one.
+Police records checks are only valid on the day they are issued since information can change from day-to-day.
+The expiry date is determined by the employer.
+Some employers may accept a police check that is three to six months old, while others may require a new one.

 Since a person can be clear of charges or criminal activity today but could be arrested and charged tomorrow, we offer no guarantees on the validity of a police check beyond the actual date on which the search was conducted.
 As well, not all criminal convictions are reported to the RCMP, and more recent dispositions may not be updated on their system at the time a check is conducted.

-Note that Vulnerable Sector screening checks are only valid for the specific employer/position for which it was conducted, and are not likely to be accepted by another VS sector employer.
+Note that Vulnerable Sector screening checks are only valid for the specific employer/position for which it was conducted, and are not likely to be accepted by another employer.

 What if I choose the wrong type of police check?

 We stress that you make your choice carefully as we do not provide refunds or exchanges once we have completed your check.
-If you are in doubt, the agency/employer should be able to tell you which one they require for the position.
+If you are in doubt, the agency/employer should be able to tell you which one is required for the position.